Salvador, Brazil: A complete travel guide with the top things to do

 Feira de São Joaquim

 This is the cheapest market in Salvador.
-If you want to buy cooking ingredients, candomblé articles, clothes, etc, this is the ideal place for it.
+If you want to buy cooking ingredients, Candomblé items, or clothes, this is the ideal place.

 We received a very good tip from a follower, a tour that involves visiting the fair & a traditional cooking class.
-If I had known before, I would have done it.
+If I had known before, I would have taken the tour.

-As a content creator, I’d love to photograph and film more here.
-But, unfortunately, I’ve not felt safe here.
+As a content creator, I’d love to photograph and film more here, but unfortunately, I haven’t felt safe.
 I’ve heard some rumors that it is common that thieves take the cellphones from the hands of tourists and escape in the little halls of the fair.
-A really important tip, stay in the main streets of the market.
+A crucial tip: stay on the main streets of the market.

 Hours: from Monday to Saturday – 5am to 6pm / Monday – 5am to 2pm